Coherence of statistics

 - relate to each other

-The UK Concordat on Statistics supports our coherence work across the UK.
+The UK Concordat on Statistics supports coherence work across the UK.
 This is a jointly agreed framework for statistical collaboration between the UK Government and the devolved governments for Northern Ireland, Scotland, and Wales.

-The Office for National Statistics (ONS), the devolved governments, and devolution colleagues at the Cabinet Office (CO) have been working together to join up data across the UK by creating new UK-wide data and analysis.
+The Office for National Statistics (ONS), the devolved governments, and devolution colleagues at the Cabinet Office (CO), have been working together to join up data across the UK by creating new UK-wide data and analysis.
 These are in high-priority areas of shared interest across UK nations.

-Our work programme covers:
+This work programme covers:

 Statisticians working in this topic area concentrate on improving the coherence and availability of Adult Social Care (ASC) statistics.